satellite-image-deep-learning/software/README.md

 * [aitlas-arena](https://github.com/biasvariancelabs/aitlas-arena) -> An open-source benchmark framework for evaluating state-of-the-art deep learning approaches for image classification in Earth Observation (EO)
 * [RocketML Deep Neural Networks](https://github.com/rocketmlhq/rmldnn) -> read [Satellite Image Classification](https://github.com/rocketmlhq/rmldnn/tree/main/tutorials/satellite_image_classification) using rmldnn and Sentinel 2 data
 * [raster4ml](https://github.com/remotesensinglab/raster4ml) -> A geospatial raster processing library for machine learning
+* [moonshine](https://github.com/moonshinelabs-ai/moonshine) -> a Python package that makes it easier to train models on remote sensing data like satellite imagery

 # Software for working with remote sensing data
 [A note on licensing](https://www.gislounge.com/businesses-using-open-source-gis/): The two general types of licenses for open source are copyleft and permissive.
 Copyleft requires that subsequent derived software products also carry the license forward, e.g. the GNU Public License (GNU GPLv3).
 For permissive, options to modify and use the code as one please are more open, e.g. MIT & Apache 2.
 Checkout [choosealicense.com/](https://choosealicense.com/)